redwoudt/castLabs/README.md

 # castLabs
 ## Code Overview

-The doxygen documents are available within the documents folder. <br />
+The doxygen documents are available within the *documents* folder. <br />

-The code is executed from main.cpp to either:<br />
+The code is executed from *main.cpp* to either:<br />
-1. run the general task, as per the assignment (calling runBasicCase())<br />
+1. run the general task, as per the assignment (calling *runBasicCase()*)<br />
-2. run a set of unit tests (calling runTests())<br />
+2. run a set of unit tests (calling *runTests()*)<br />

-The code structure is grouped into different folders:<br />
+The code structure is grouped into the following folders:<br />
-1. **HTTP** - contains class that provided a simple HTTP interface for making requests and receiving responses<br />
+1. **HTTP** - contains a class that provided a simple HTTP interface for making requests and receiving responses<br />
-  (this class is dependant on the POCO library being installed on the platform)<br />
+  (this class is dependant upon the POCO library being installed on the platform)<br />
 2. **ImageDecoder** - class to decode and extract images from the XML content<br />
-3. **Interfaces** - contain interfaces (in future) or now just abstract class to be implemened by Iso Media File Parser Classes<br />
+3. **Interfaces** - contains interfaces (in future), for now it just contains an abstract class to be implemened by Iso Media File Parser Classes<br />
-4. **IsoBaseMediaParser** - contains 3 classes: a base class that defines the generic features and an local string and HTTP specific classes.
+4. **IsoBaseMediaParser** - contains 3 classes: a base class that defines the generic features and local string and HTTP specific classes.
 In the case that the blocks become too big for local storage, then the HTTP specific class becomes important, as this allows for downloading the content in chunks. <br />
-5. **Mdat** - Interface into extracting block data from given URI <br />
+5. **Mdat** - entry point for extracting block data from given URI. <br />
-6. **pugixml** - containes external code for XML image decoding <br />
+6. **pugixml** - contains code for XML image decoding. <br />
-7. **Tests** - unit tests <br />
+7. **Tests** - unit tests. <br />
-8. **utils** - containes all utils. for now just logging. <br />
+8. **utils** - contains all utils. for it just contains logging. <br />

 ## Example Run